Gateway to Digital Inclusion

 One-on-One Drop-In Sessions for individualized instruction with GTEAM Coaches:

-Join us on Wednesdays at Montclair Public Library during July and August, from 10:30 AM to 12:00 PM.
-To sign up, please contact support@montclairgateway.com.
-If you prefer Tuesdays or Thursdays, you can visit Edgemont Park House between 11 AM and 12 PM.
+2. If you prefer Tuesdays or Thursdays, you can visit Edgemont Park House between 11 AM and 12 PM.
 Call 973-744-3278 to schedule an appointment.

 Enroll Now in SmartSeniors/SmartTech© Program (Bring your own smartphone or tablet)

-Group Sessions for smartphone and tablet training on hold until Fall, 2023.
-To reserve future spot, call: (973) 518 -0713 or email: support@montclairgateway.com
+Group Sessions for smartphone and tablet training ongoing.
+To reserve spot, call: (973) 518 -0713 or email: support@montclairgateway.com

 The program is built around our GTEAM of volunteer peer coaches who have been trained in human-centered design.
 Volunteers establish relationships with older residents who are reluctant or untutored users of technology and help them adopt the technology skills they need.
 Through meetings between clients, peer coaches and technology experts, we have designed approaches to assess basic skills and needs.
 The teams utilize our strategically developed library of tutorials and other materials for training.
 If you are a tech savvy individual who would like to volunteer for peer coaching in our program, please send an email to support@montclairgateway.com or call (973) 518 3867.

-Goal: In 2022, we initiated a pilot study of 25 trainees who improved their personal smart phone usage and whose motivation, skill level, and financial need fit the Gateway project criteria.
-After testing training hypotheses & evaluation instruments, evaluating the effectiveness of the process, and continuously improving the process, Gateway is expanding its 2023 program to include exposure to emerging digitally-driven assistive technology (AT).
+After testing training hypotheses & evaluation instruments, evaluating the effectiveness of the process, and continuously improving the process, Gateway is expanding its 2024 program to include exposure to emerging digitally-driven assistive technology (AT).

 Implementation Partners include Wally Choice Center, Edgemont Park House, Montclair Public Library, and the Montclair Women’s Club.
 Some typical objectives are how to get on-line, use email, Zoom, search the internet, contact grandchildren, conduct on-line business (e.g., banking), participate in tele-health visits, conduct e-government business, identify scams, take on-line educational courses, etc.